HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-06-the-p2p-network.md

 ### Sources

 [1]: A. Biryukov, D. Khovratovich, and I. Pustogarov.
 Deanonymisation of clients in bitcoin p2p network.
-In *Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security*, pages 15–29.
+In "*Proceedings of the 2014 ACM SIGSAC Conference on Computer and Communications Security*", pages 15–29.
 ACM, 2014.